 Baseline, which is situated southeast of Downtown Boulder, is a small neighborhood of homes that were mostly built in the early 1960s.
-This is a popular neighborhood with staff members of the nearby University of Colorado.
-It is also an excellent neighborhood for commuters who want easy access to major roads, as it is located very close to the intersection of the Foothills Parkway and the Denver Boulder Turnpike.
+It is an excellent neighborhood for commuters who want easy access to major roads, as it is located very close to the intersection of the Foothills Parkway and the Denver Boulder Turnpike.
 This neighborhood is also considered very bikeable.

 Although Baseline does not have restaurants of its own, there are several dining options just across Baseline Road, as well as the Sprouts Farmers Market.
 Plus, there are many options for dining, nightlife, and shopping located around the University of Colorado.
 This well-established neighborhood is partially bordered on its northeast side by the Aurora 7 Park, which features an outdoor classroom, playground, soccer fields and walking paths.
 Baseline is also bordered by Arrowwood Park on its west.
 This small park features a playground, paved walking paths, and a creek.